-1Training hours indicated here are the Instructor-led classroom internal trainings and online one-on-one/group trainer-led trainings.
+1Training hours indicated here are the Instructor-led Classroom internal trainings.
 Not reflected are trainings attended by employees outside the organization, hands-on/on-the job trainings, computer/video base e-learnings, and coaching and mentoring.

 Employee Training and Development